Some Vim protips

 (Un)folding lines

 Very recently I discovered the wonderfull world of folding in Vim.
-You can select some not-so-important lines with V and now fold them with zf.
+You can select some not-so-important lines with V and now fold them with zf (this is actually an operator and, as such, you can do things like zfip to fold the entire paragraph).
 This temporarily hides them, but you can always unfold them (or open them) with zo and close them again with zc, you can toggle this with za.
 You can fold lines recursively (i.e., making folds inside of folds) and open/close them recursively with zO/zC.
 You can delete a fold under the cursor with zd (or zD for recursiveness), and undo a fold with zx.

 Since folding can made recursive, each fold has a level (or should it be a depth?).
 You can increase the level globally with zm (to fold more) and decrease it with zr (to reduce foldings).
 You can close/open all folds with zM/zR.